skibu/LiminalRack/docs/liminalChangelog.md

 # Liminal Rack Change Log

+- 12/22/25
+  - Now can set colors for any scrollbar.
+Used this to have very light opacity for the rack scroll widget so that scrollbars don't cover cables.
+But use regular opacity for other scrollbars so that they are easy to see.

 - 12/14/25
   - Fixed changes to Widget and other classes so that 3rd-party plugin libraries will work without requiring them to be recompiled to Liminal Rack.
   - Got the default patch working again.